 Diagnosis and Prognosis

 Even with the best intervention there is a mortality rate of 30%!
-It is important to get tests done rapidly and then to start therapy right away.
+It is important to do tests rapidly and to start therapy right away.
 X-rays often show gas formation from bacteria in the soft tissues.
 If it appears that there is pus under pressure, it is important to have a surgeon open this area for adequate drainage.
 Prior to that the physician might take a needle aspirate for Gram staining, or a swab taken during surgery can be sent off for that.
 Routine blood tests are taken for kidney and liver function tests as well as a coagulation screen to rule out other diseases and to gage the severity of this condition.

 Intravenous fluid replacement is given as large quantities of fluid have been lost into the infected region.
 The surgeon will do a generous exploration and wide opening of pus pockets to allow all of the infection to drain.
 In some centers where hyperbaric chamber treatments are available less debridements are necessary and better survival has been achieved.